Abishek1027/m1-projectgoal/Report/USB_abstraction.rst

  .. uml:: uml_diagrams/usb_abstraction_read.puml

-The abstraction layer provides an read function, The key functionalities are :
+The abstraction layer provides an read function, The key functionalities are:

 - The OutEndpoint Callback is triggered whenever data is available on device Endpoint Buffer
 - Data shall read by zephyr-read API. with data payload of 64 Bytes